NEXT MILKING GOAT MEETING

 CONGRATULATIONS TO ALL FAIR PARTICIPANTS

-After a wet start, the weather stayed nice this year for the fair and everything looked great.
+The weather was nice for the fair this year along with the few required raindrops and everything looked great.
 Thanks to all the livestock entries that remembered to bring their animal ID and health paperwork.
 It made things easier at check-in.
-Sally missed the livestock auction because she was in the middle of a cow surgery.
-Jill’s sheep did great!
+Sally was happy to buy a goat ata the livestock auction.
+Jill and Kristin’s kids did great on their projects.
 We appreciate all the work that goes into making the fair successful.

 CAT CASTRATION CLINIC COMING UP

 This year’s annual Cat Castration Clinic will be held from 7-noon on Saturday October 12, the Saturday after the Harvest Fest parade.
 Last year, we did nearly 400 cats!
 The reception/waiting area will be in the garage.
 We have a great crew lined up to make things run as efficiently as possible.

 On October 12th, we will anesthetize and castrate for free any male cat brought to the clinic.
 We will not be doing female cats nor male dogs.
 Vaccinations and deworming will be available at regular prices.
 We will not be doing any declawing procedures during the free cat clinic.

 Please take advantage of this opportunity to have your male cats castrated.
 They will be much better pets.
 You will also be helping to cut down on the feral cat population which is responsible for spreading diseases like feline leukemia and ear mites and for killing song birds.